khulnasoft/AiKit/docs/overview/deep_dive/data_types.rst

 Whenever the user defines data with a specific data type, they expect a certain memory footprint.

 The user expects specific behaviour and memory constraints whenever they specify and use concrete data types, and those decisions should be respected.
-Therefore, Ivy does not upcast specific values to improve the stability or precision of the computation.
+Therefore, Aikit does not upcast specific values to improve the stability or precision of the computation.

 Precise Mode
 ~~~~~~~~~~~~~~~